-In December 2012, the Authority adopted its "Financial Management Principles and Guideline" (the "Guidelines").
-Among the policies established, the Authority will manage its toll rates, expense budget and debt issuance program to achieve minimum senior debt service coverage of 1.4x and a total requirement coverage of 1.2x.
-The Authority will also manage its cash flow and total expenditure levels such that it maintains average unrestricted cash balance in the General Reserve Fund equal to at least \$75,000,000.
-The Guidelines were implemented at the option of the Authority and are not a legal covenant with Bondholders.
+The Guidelines were implemented at the option of the Authority and are not a legal covenant required to be maintained pursuant to the Resolution for the benefit of the Bondholders.
 Such Guidelines can be changed or eliminated at any time at the option of the Authority.
-But see "SUMMARY OF GENERAL BOND RESOLUTION AND CERTAIN DEFINITIONS - Toll Covenants."
-In addition, the Authority adopted an Interest Rate Swap Management Plan in March 2013, an Investment Policy in September 2013 and a Debt Management Policy in January 2014.
+See, however, "SUMMARY OF GENERAL BOND RESOLUTION AND CERTAIN DEFINITIONS - Toll Covenants." in Appendix D to this Official Statement.
+In addition, the Authority adopted an Interest Rate Swap Management Plan in March 2013 which was also amended in November 2015, an Investment Policy in September 2013 and a Debt Management Policy in January 2014.